DebugBSD/Assembly-Workbench/README.md

 TODO
 ----

-* Make available the possibility of update settings for files and projects.
+* Make available the possibility of update settings for files and projects from Settings Window.
 * Integration with GIT/GitHUB/Bitbucket/Any other CVS
 * Integration with Scintilla
 * Implement Rebuild and Clean.
 * Add the possibility to add/remove/modify files to the project in run time.
 This means that the editor will check such files and will show a pop up with a message in case some files had been added/removed/modified into the project directory. (look for wxFileSystemWatcher)
 * Add Find/Replace tools with windows.
 * Add the possibility to save/reload the layout of the IDE and set the default option in the menu.
-* Implement a Console Log to log the output of the assembler, linker, and compiler.
 * Think about using buffers for files instead of the wxTextCtrl or any other class.
 Look at the wxWidgets Documentation.
 (See wxTestFile, it seems ideal!)

 Tomorrow:
 ---------

-- Open Projects from menu.
-- Open Files from the Projects Tree Window.
+- Open Files from the Projects Tree Window with Double Click.
+- Configure the tool chain based on the configuration file.
 - Ensure every file outside the project has an absolute path.
+- Implement the compilation of Projects.
+Right now, it works for files only.
+- Implement a Console Log to log the output of the assembler, linker, and compiler.